Curved Page Divider

 You don't have to be married to become a foster parent.

 Many married couples choose to foster together, as the parenting journey can be easier when you split responsibilities.
-Yet there are plenty of single parents fostering children or adopting parents with help from support groups.
+Yet there are plenty of single parents fostering children or adopting children with help from support groups.

 Myth #2: You Need to Be Wealthy to Be a Foster Parent or Adoptive Parent